import-js/eslint-plugin-import/README.md

 Verifies that all named imports are part of the set of named exports in the referenced module.

+For `export`, verifies that all named exports exist in the referenced module.

 ### `default`

 If a default import is requested, this rule will report if there is no default export in the imported module.

+For [ES7], reports if a default is named and exported but is not found in the referenced module.

 ### `namespace`